 Asphalt has its own weather issues.
 Algae is more likely to take hold on an asphalt roof than cedar shakes.
 While this will not hamper your roof’s protection abilities, it does lead to unsightly staining and premature replacement on appearance grounds, especially at resale time.

-Cleaning either a asphalt or wood shingle roof with a solution of water and bleach applied professionally with a powerwasher will run from $25 to $30 per square.
+Cleaning either a asphalt or wood shingle roof with a solution of water and bleach applied professionally and gently with a powerwasher will run from $25 to $30 per square.
 And this is a job best left to competent professionals as a poorly handled powerwasher can wreak havoc on roof shingles.

 Some building codes where fire is a danger restrict or ban the use of wood shingling altogether.
 Asphalt shingles have a high resistance to flames.
 Keep in mind that wood shakes and shingles can be pressure treated with fire retardants and chemical preservatives.